setminami/AoBane/README.md

 Of course, you can omit this.

 <h2> 2.7 Abbreviation </h2>
-Especially for not ASCII languagers, this function is need to study some more, perhaps about morphorogical analysis.
-So, if you use this, you have to be careful.
+Especially for not ASCII languagers, I need to study some more, perhaps about morphorogical analysis.
+So, if you use this function, you have to be careful.

 This function is implementation of [Abbreviations](http://michelf.ca/projects/php-markdown/extra/#abbr) specifies in PHP Markdown Extra.
 And my some Idea which can make a UTF-8 textfile as other file definitions of abbreviation is implemented.
 In this case, Markdown is wrote like this:
 <pre><code>